Disputing Errors on Credit Reports

 Under the FCRA, both the credit reporting company and the information provider (that is, the person, company, or organization that provides information about you to a credit reporting company) are responsible for correcting inaccurate or incomplete information in your report.
 To take advantage of all your rights under this law, contact the credit reporting company and the information provider.

 Tell the credit reporting company, in writing, what information you think is inaccurate.
+Use our sample dispute letter.
 Include copies (NOT originals) of documents that support your position.
 In addition to providing your complete name and address, your letter should clearly identify each item in your report you dispute, state the facts and explain why you dispute the information, and request that it be removed or corrected.
 You may want to enclose a copy of your report with the items in question circled.
-Your letter may look something like the one below.
 Send your letter by certified mail, “return receipt requested,” so you can document what the credit reporting company received.
 Keep copies of your dispute letter and enclosures.

 Credit reporting companies must investigate the items in question — usually within 30 days — unless they consider your dispute frivolous.
 They also must forward all the relevant data you provide about the inaccuracy to the organization that provided the information.
 After the information provider receives notice of a dispute from the credit reporting company, it must investigate, review the relevant information, and report the results back to the credit reporting company.
 If the information provider finds the disputed information is inaccurate, it must notify all three nationwide credit reporting companies so they can correct the information in your file.